thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 "The subject key identifier extension provides a means of identifying certificates that contain a particular public key."

 The Subject Key Identifier extension MUST be set, MUST NOT be marked critical, and MUST contain the key identifier of the public key contained in the subject public key info field.
+This profile aligns with CA/Browser Forum for CA certificates.

 The subjectKeyIdentifier is used by path construction algorithms to identify which CA has signed a subordinate certificate.